ASVBPREAUBV/nest/README.md

  - [ ] Auth

 ## Ideas:
-$ tree
+- Websocket
-.
+    - render frontend completely on server and inject websocket connections
-├── Websocket
+    - preproduce js-lib on server on prod-startup and deliver it through server
-│   ├── render frontend completely on server and inject websocket connections │   ├── preproduce js-lib on server on prod-startup and deliver it through server │   ├── work on ws-frontend-code seperately
+    - work on ws-frontend-code seperately
-│   └── produce js-lib for frontend when needed
+    - produce js-lib for frontend when needed

 ## TODOs:

-├── DB
+- DB
-│   ├── check if DB has correct Database
+    - check if DB has correct Database
-│   └── check if DB is empty
+    - check if DB is empty